dmwit/dr-mario-ngrams/result/README.md

-This directory contains example outputs produced by the program in the directory above.
+This directory contains example outputs produced by the programs in the directory above.

 Each image here is a graph.
 Plotted along the X-axis are Dr. Mario pill